MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/ccspritesheet.md

 ms.date: 03/24/2017
 ---

-# Improving Framerate with CCSpriteSheet
+# Improving frame rate with CCSpriteSheet

 _CCSpriteSheet provides functionality for combining and using many image files in one texture.
 Reducing texture count can improve a game’s load times and framerate._

 Many games require optimization efforts to run smoothly and load quickly on mobile hardware.
 The `CCSpriteSheet` class can help address many common performance problems encountered by CocosSharp games.
 This guide covers common performance problems and how to address them using the `CCSpriteSheet` class.

-# What is a Sprite Sheet?
+## What is a sprite sheet?

 A *sprite sheet*, which can also be referred to as a *texture atlas*, is an image which combines multiple images into one file.
 This can improve runtime performance as well as content load times.